Diamantino Miranda: Coaching career

 A manager since 1994, starting at Setúbal, Diamantino managed that club for a handful of games in two top-flight spells, nearly a decade apart.
 Additionally at that level, he had two stints in charge of S.C.
 Campomaiorense.

-Diamantino was appointed second division side S.C.
-Olhanense's manager midway through 2007–08, after having started the campaign at fellow league team Varzim SC.
+Diamantino was appointed Segunda Liga side S.C.
+Olhanense's manager midway through 2007–08, having started the campaign at Varzim S.C. in the same league.
 In May 2008 he joined Benfica as an assistant coach, under new boss Quique Sánchez Flores; both left the post at the end of the season, after which he moved to the youth academy.

-In the summer of 2010, Diamantino signed for C.D.
-Fátima of the second level, being fired in late November.
+In summer 2010, Diamantino signed for second-tier C.D.
+Fátima, being fired in late November.
 He moved abroad for the first time in his career to manage CD Costa do Sol in Mozambique, but his spell at the club ended in October 2013 when Minister of Labour Maria Helena Taipo expelled him from the southern African country for having called its people "thieves" in protest at a refereeing decision; he returned to the Moçambola in January 2019, when he was hired at Liga Desportiva de Maputo.